Gap ties up with Walmart to launch home products line - News Break

 Gap ties up with Walmart to launch home products line

-Gap Inc (GPS.N) is launching a new brand of home products that will be sold exclusively on Walmart's (WMT.N) website in June, the companies said on Wednesday, as the apparel retailer looks to diversify its business.
+May 26 (Reuters) - Gap Inc is launching a new brand of home products that will be sold exclusively on Walmart’s website in June, the companies said on Wednesday, as the apparel retailer looks to diversify its business.

 The home goods market has boomed over the past year as the COVID-19 pandemic drove millions into isolation and spend more on their living spaces.